crittermike/personal-blog/src/pages/ramblings/jelling-teams.md

 #### **2\.
 Mastery**

 It's tempting to give each task to a person who already knows how to accomplish it, thus robbing everyone else of the opportunity to learn new things.
 People on a jelled team know what each other want to learn, and want to help each other learn those things.
 This means that tasks can be given to people who want to learn rather than people who already know how to do those things.
-We'll come back to this below (see ""Education robbery"").
+We'll come back to this below (see "Education robbery").

 #### **3\.
 Autonomy**

 This one should be somewhat obvious.
 People like feeling empowered to make decisions and solve problems and take educated risks.
 It's harder to self-motivate if your work is basically just doing exactly what someone else already told you to do.
 People on a jelled team (especially managers and tech leads) have the respect and trust for their team members needed to give each other the freedom to make their own technical decisions.
-This comes down to providing strategic direction rather than tactical direction (see ""Defensive management"").
+This comes down to providing strategic direction rather than tactical direction (see "Defensive management").

 ### **Morale**